Sminnitex/ASAProject/README.md

 ```

 # Create a basic environment
-Create a file called ".env" and copy and paste
+Create a file called ".env" in the "./Deliveroo.js" directory and copy and paste

 ```
 # Passphrase used to generate jwt token